arntanguy/blog/_posts/2021-07-05-climbing-guide-japan.markdown

 - **Prefecture**: Gunma
 - **Access**: Park [here](https://goo.gl/maps/eZuX8YXz6KX8E9pdA).
 As there is limited amount of parking space, it is recommended to car-share.
 You can leave extra cars at the nearby [道の駅 しもにた](https://goo.gl/maps/rpmGKkQxEbvkxKEC9).
 Walk down to the river side.
 - **Style**: Easy to hard limestone bouldering with good flat landing.
-- **Guidebook**: "free climbing japan vol 2"

-You can find more information and the topo [here](http://genbu2008.web.fc2.com/Free-climbing/110612/newpage8.html) (Japanese only)
+- **Guidebook**: "free climbing japan vol 2".
+You can find more information and an online topo [here](http://genbu2008.web.fc2.com/Free-climbing/110612/newpage8.html) (Japanese only)

 {% include carousel.html name="shimonita_boulder" %}